drkvogel/url-status-monitor/dev/notes/spec/spec.md

-# NewsNow Full-stack Developer Exercise
+# Full-stack Developer Exercise

-All code you send us should be entirely your own, and should be of the quality you would expect to submit for a real NewsNow project.
+All code you send us should be entirely your own, and should be of the quality you would expect to submit for a real project.

 ## Server status widget